 Start your city discovery on Denver’s outdoor shopping promenade, the 16th Street Mall.
 The 1-mile-long street, which is lined with shops, restaurants and an astounding 42 outdoor cafes, sits in the heart of the city.

 At the south end of the street, visitors will find the Civic Center Park, the Denver Art Museum, Cathedral and the Colorado State Capitol building.
 At the north end of 16th Street is the Museum of Contemporary Art and Union Station.

 A free shuttle bus – called the MallRide – transports passengers up and down the street, conveniently stopping at every intersection along the way.

 Pro Tip: For a bite to eat, stop at Illegal Pete’s on 16th Street and Wazee; it ranks as one of our all-time favorite spots for incredibly delicious burritos!

 LoDo – or Lower Downtown – is the oldest neighborhood in the city.
 The Lower Downtown district dates to the 1850s – and throughout history it has seen many changes; from the introduction of railway traffic to serving as the city’s Chinatown to devolving into a derelict area of disrepute.
-In the late 1980s, LoDo got a facelift and is now a mix of historic dwellings and modern structures.
+In the late 1980s, LoDo got a facelift and is now a mix of historic dwellings, modern structures and Coors Field.